Introduction

 #--OR--

-#Tools like Fiddler (web proxy tool) will need some extra settings to trust self-signed certificate
+#Tools like Fiddler (web proxy tool) will need some extra settings to trust self-signed certificates

 #https://azureossd.github.io/2017/04/26/capture-java-vm-traffic-using-fiddler/